Stephen Hawking

 Hawking's scientific works included a collaboration with Roger Penrose on gravitational singularity theorems in the framework of general relativity, and the theoretical prediction that black holes emit radiation, often called Hawking radiation.
 Initially, Hawking radiation was controversial.
-By the late 1970s and following the publication of further research, the discovery was widely accepted as a major breakthrough in theoretical physics.
+By the late 1970s, and following the publication of further research, the discovery was widely accepted as a major breakthrough in theoretical physics.
 Hawking was the first to set out a theory of cosmology explained by a union of the general theory of relativity and quantum mechanics.
-He was a vigorous supporter of the many-worlds interpretation of quantum mechanics.
+Hawking was a vigorous supporter of the many-worlds interpretation of quantum mechanics.
+He also introduced the notion of a micro black hole.

 Hawking achieved commercial success with several works of popular science in which he discussed his theories and cosmology in general.
 His book A Brief History of Time appeared on the Sunday Times bestseller list for a record-breaking 237 weeks.
 Hawking was a Fellow of the Royal Society, a lifetime member of the Pontifical Academy of Sciences, and a recipient of the Presidential Medal of Freedom, the highest civilian award in the United States.
 In 2002, Hawking was ranked number 25 in the BBC's poll of the 100 Greatest Britons.
-He died in 2018 at the age of 76, after living with motor neurone disease for more than 50 years.
+He died in 2018 at the age of 76, having lived more than 50 years following his diagnosis of motor neurone disease.